byte-mug/brute/README.md

 # Technology

-Strongly inspired by Amazon Dynamo and Amazon SimpleDB
+Somehow inspired by Amazon Dynamo and Amazon SimpleDB

 The core idea is to accumulate write operations which are idempotent and commutative, and to make an eventually consistent datastore with those operations.
 Those operations